zsjnb7/ThermoONet-Comet/README.md

 1. The code requires GPU acceleration for efficient computation
 2. File paths in the code need to be adjusted according to your local directory structure
 3. For different comets, adjust the activity peak position in the Size_inverse class
-4. The annealing algorithm runs 30 cycles by default for size inversion
 ## References
 This implementation is based on deep-learning-driven thermophysical modeling for cometary activity ([Zhao et al., 2025](https://doi.org/10.1051/0004-6361/202554703)).
 ## License